techie2000/ublock_teplate/README.md

 # ublock_teplate
-Keep track of a fwew useful "ublock origin2 template
+Keep track of a few useful "ublock origin" filters,rules, and trusted sites